ALANOODLE'S SCALE MODEL PORTFOLIO

 New door

 The hollow pressure sphere was sanded on the inside until Discovery's sealed front window was open.
 The Command Room was scratch-built with sheet styrene and model railroad bulbs.
-A video tape of 2OO1 was used as a reference as was Shane Johnson's "Discovery Blueprints" which have excellent diagrams of the spaceship's interior.
+A video tape of 2001 was used as a reference as was Shane Johnson's "Discovery Blueprints" which have excellent diagrams of the spaceship's interior.
 Assorted decals of instrumentation from other kits covered the back wall.
 The Command Room would be visible through the narrow slot of the front window so details were kept to a minimum.
 Three 3-volt model railroad lamps light the interior space - two in the lower corners, one above the center corridor.
 The photo on the right shows the finished Command Room with a nickel for scale.
-Discovery interior

 Probably the most obvious problem with the Command Section was that the part was short by 1/8 inch which caused a mismatch between the sphere and the flange behind it.
 A spacer made from 1/8 inch thick sheet styrene was glued to the back of the sphere which corrected this problem.